 The following exercises are suggested for example purposes only.

-Before committing to a new exercise program, it’s a good idea to seek advice from a personal trainer, or other qualified professional, who can recommend exercises based on your circumstances and abilities.
+Before starting a new exercise program, it’s a good idea to seek advice from a personal trainer, or other qualified professional, who can recommend exercises based on your circumstances and abilities.

 Seated Forward Roll-Up

-The seated forward roll-up exercise is a movement commonly performed in various fitness routines, including Pilates and Yoga.
+The seated forward roll-up is one of the best chair exercises for abs.
+It’s a movement commonly performed in various fitness routines, including Pilates and Yoga.

 When performed correctly it will engage and strengthen your core muscles, particularly the abdominal muscles, whilst also enhancing flexibility and spinal mobility.